-Although moisture content is an easily measured and monitored parameter, it is not an absolute indicator of the potential for microbial growth on a material.
-The water activity (Aw) of a material is a measure of the availability of the water, in this context, to the microorganism and the atmosphere in which it grows.
+The water activity (A_w) of a material is a measure of the availability of the water, in this context, to the microorganism and the atmosphere in which it grows.
 It is expressed as the ratio of the vapour pressure of water over the material to the vapour pressure over pure water at the same temperature.
 The water activity of pure water is thus 1.0, and this decreases as solutes are added.
-Although the water activity of a material or substance is an intrinsic feature, preservation methods often rely on altering the ERH of a product by the addition of chemicals which change the water relations within that product.
+Although the water activity of a material or substance is an intrinsic feature, preservation methods often rely on altering the ERH (equilibrium relative humidity) of a product by the addition of chemicals which change the water relations within that product.
 Propylene glycol and sorbitol are used in tobaccos and domestic animal food to impart a feeling of moisture or plasticizing effect on the product.
 These glycols also reduce the water activity sufficiently to retard the growth of moulds.
-Water activity is also reduced by use of inorganic salts and sugars; thus, the use of brine pickling for foods and sugar in jams (known as preserves!).

 Radiations such as gamma rays, UV rays, and microwaves have all been employed to a limited extent as sterilizing agents, often where there has been a large-scale spoilage problem in, for example, a liquid product, and there is a possibility that the product may be reclaimed or reworked.
 Gamma irradiation has been used to treat books from a library after flooding resulted in widespread fungal growth.
 The ability of the radiation to adequately penetrate the material to be sterilized is paramount.
-Thus, UV systems have found a niche in the treatment of both potable and recirculating water used in industry, in which relatively thin films can be made to flow through the source of radiation.
-Even so, algal growth can develop or dirt can build up on the surface of the glass tubes through which the water flows, preventing the sterilization process.
-The residual preservative activity of irradiation is nil, and other precautions must be subsequently used to prevent reinfection.
+Thus UV systems have found a niche in the treatment of both potable and recirculating water used in industry, in which relatively thin films can be made to flow through the source of radiation.

 Filters are also extensively used as barriers to microorganisms in aqueous recirculation systems.
-Membrane filters with pore sizes of either 0.45 or 0.22μm are routinely used to trap fungi and bacteria.
+Membrane filters with pore sizes of either 0.45 or $0.22\mu m$ are routinely used to trap fungi and bacteria.

 Larger-pore filters can be employed for filamentous growths to reduce blockage problems.
 The use of physical barriers for the exclusion of larger organisms is a matter of common sense and knowledge of the habits of particular troublesome groups.

-The nature of the surface of a material will affect the initial colonization by microorganisms.
-Smooth hydrophobic surfaces such as epoxy paint films are less likely to encourage colonization than are textured surfaces (external renderings or stucco plasters), which can harbour organic debris and water and provide crevices for microorganisms.
-A novel application of this approach has been devised for the prevention of external fouling on off-shore structures.
-It involves coating (200 μm thickness) the vulnerable parts of the structure with a silicone rubber material (polydimethyl siloxanes are quoted as being the best class of compound) which contains a hydrophobic fluid.
+The nature of the surface of a material affects the initial colonization by microorganisms.
+Smooth hydrophobic surfaces such as epoxy paint films are less likely to encourage colonization than textured surfaces (external renderings or stucco plasters), which can harbour organic debris and water and provide crevices for microorganisms.
+This approach has been used to prevent external fouling on off-shore structures.
+It involves coating the vulnerable parts of the structure with a silicone rubber material (polydimethyl siloxanes) which contains a hydrophobic fluid.
 The fluid slowly and continuously exudes from the surface, preventing settlement of marine organisms.